mgerdts/mgerdts.github.io/_posts/2018-04-17-kvm-image-with-bhyve.md

 Notice that the `image_uuid` is for an `ubuntu-certified-16.04` image.

-If all goes well, a couple minutes after running `vmadm create`, you will notice the grub meny on the console.
+If all goes well, a couple minutes after running `vmadm create`, you will notice the grub menu on the console.